 We’ve rounded up everything you need to know, from rebooking holidays to cancelling cruises and claiming on travel insurance.
 Find out if, when and how you should cancel a holiday you’re due to go on in 2020:

-- How do the new UK quarantine rules affect travel?
+- How does the new travel corridor system affect travel?

 - Should I cancel my summer 2020 package holiday?